MCamp859/hello-world/quantization-aware-training-and-inference.md

 2. Once the model is generated, then inference applications can be deployed with one of the following APIs:

-    *  Inference using Hugging Face API
+    *  Inference using Hugging Face API with Optimum Intel
-    *  Inference using ONNX Runtime API
+    *  Inference using Hugging Face API with Optimum ONNX Runtime
     *  Deploy the model using OpenVINO™ Model Server and send in grpc requests

 The workflow architecture is shown below.